dennismozart1994/framework.java/WebCommands.md

 3 - Create a folder called "Evidences" into the project root 4 - Wait until the dependencies being downloaded and the project finish building and your good to go.
 ```
-The evidence folder will be the one that will receive all pdf files containing the test evidence.
+The evidence folder will be the one that will hold all .pdf evidences.

 ## Functionalities